anastasiabf/anastasiabf/README.md

 # Hi there, I'm Anastasia 👋
 ## Introduction
 Welcome to Anastasia's repository.
-I'm a Biomedical Engineering graduate who is passionate about machine learning and data science.
+I'm a Biomedical Engineering graduate and currently working as an Artificial Intelligence Researcher.
 Here you can see some project that I developed.
 Some technologies I enjoy working with include Python, SQL, Pascal and its libraries like NumPy, Pandas, Scikit-Learn, TensorFlow, PyTorch, etc.

 ## 💾 My Projects
 Here are some projects that I developed in field of machine learning, deep learning, computer vision, and signal processing.